wlaskowski/phylo_pipeline/README.md

 - --use-conda - automatically create and use Conda environments used in the workflow.

 Optionally, if you want to try using the pipeline on a different set of proteomes:
-- Edit 'species.txt' to include new genome accessions.
+- Edit `species.txt` to include new genome accessions.

 ## Output structure